Aleshkev/epp/readme.md

 ## Performance

 As great as you would expect.
 The processing was O(n²), until I placed an arbitrary limit of 2048 characters on any single token.
-This brilliant optimization made it possible to process as much as more than one file per second.
+This brilliant optimization made it possible to process as much as more than about one file per second.

 ## Reporting breakage